 I felt so very alone trying to shake that silly bag of popcorn and add the butter and salt by myself.
 The loneliness, distance, and disconnection nearly doubled me over.

 There are times when being alone brings peace, tranquility, space to breathe and be, and even clarity.
 There are others when it’s just lonely.
 The latter times really suck, and for now, I feel stuck in that place of missing my kids so badly it physically hurts.

 Rationally, I know even if I was back home, it wouldn’t be like it was.
 They’re both away at college, and the days of having them home, making popcorn and hanging out on any given night, are past us.
 I guess I’m mourning both the current distance, and the passage of time.
 Knowing my kids are not mine anymore, but belong to the world and are off creating their own place in it.
 It’s equal parts wonderful and inexorably painful.

 Being a mom is a fabulous gift.
-To bring two separate and distinct beings into the world, raise them into a good, caring, conscientious, smart adults, and then let them go is huge.
+To bring two separate and distinct beings into the world, to raise them into good, caring, conscientious, smart adults, and then to let them go is huge.
 I already went through the process of leaving them at school, mourning my empty and too-quiet house, missing their footsteps on the stairs and their voices coming in the front door.
 Right now, I feel like I’m going through that process all over again, and the joy of being a mom moves from a gift to a curse when it’s time to let go.
 Again.
 Is it a constant state of letting go, or does it ever get easier, become the new norm?

 It’s what we as parents have to do, of course, if we’ve been good parents.
 Our kids are not supposed to stay with us forever, and we’d be doing them a huge disservice to raise them that way, or to expect that.

-Still, having to let go, again, and do it from such a distance is infinitely harder than I envisioned.
+Still, having to let go, again, and to do it from such a distance is infinitely harder than I envisioned.
 That the simple act of making popcorn made me realize this is kind of ridiculous.